-At IOOF, we believe that by creating an environment which allows people to bring their whole selves to work, they will feel more connected to the organisation and operate at their best, both personally and professionally.
-This is a key enabler to sustainable business success, ensuring we attract and retain the best people.
-All our people are equal at IOOF and this is reflected in our culture and operations.
+We believe by creating an environment that allows people to be themselves, they will feel connected to the organisation and as such, perform at their best.
+This is a key enabler to sustainable business success, ensuring we attract and retain high performing people.
+In order to help achieve this, Insignia Financial has a Diversity and Inclusion Policy which sets out our diversity and inclusion principles, priorities and resolution protocols.